socnetv/app/src/tools/SOCNETV_CLI_REGRESSION_TOOL.md

 # Kernels and JSON Schemas

 Kernels are selected with `--kernel`.
+See more in 'Basic usage' further below.

 ---